 Orthopedic oncologist.
 This is an orthopedic surgeon who specializes in treating cancer of the bones and joints.

 Many other healthcare professionals will be part of your team as well.
 They will answer any questions you may have.
 They’ll help you through each of the steps you’ll take before, during, and after treatment.
 Your team will let you know what tests you need and the results of those tests.
-They’ll guide you in making treatment decisions and help prepare you and your loved ones for what’s ahead.
+They’ll also help guide you in making treatment decisions and prepare you and your loved ones for what’s ahead.

 Learning about treatment options